 Melt butter and all chocolate.
 I didn’t use a double boiler, which is always safest, but I kept the burner on low and watched carefully.
 Chocolate burns quickly, so use a double boiler if you have one.

-Mixing whites and yolks
+Second: Mixing whites and yolks

 - First: Mix eggs whites until stiff peaks form.
 This takes 7-8 minutes, so I do this while chocolate melts.
 The whites should hold stiff peaks when they are ready.

 Now you have 3 bowls: whites, yolks & chocolate.
 Fold the chocolate and whites alternately into the yolks mixture until well incorporated.
 It does take a bit of folding to get everything completely mixed.